int08h/blog/content/post/to-catch-a-lying-timeserver.md

 Roughtime attempts to address these shortcomings.
 Paraphrasing its design goals:

-1. **Seconds accuracy** -- The protocol aims to get local clocks within a few seconds of the "true" time.
+1. **Accuracy in seconds** -- The protocol aims to get local clocks within a few seconds of the "true" time.
 The Roughtime creators state that [25% of Chrome's certificate errors](https://roughtime.googlesource.com/roughtime#Roughstime-2) are caused by [incorrect local clocks](https://groups.google.com/a/chromium.org/forum/#!msg/security-dev/oj2xXq3CF0E/f7BtsfkVhe8J) (days off or more).
 A local clock within a few seconds of reference time is good enough.
 2. **Secure** -- Roughtime servers sign every reply and the signature is verifiable by any client.
 Clients can build a chain of replies to establish proof of server misbehavior.
 This proof is also verifiable by any client.
 No central trust is required.
 3. **Internet scalable** -- The protocol is stateless and built upon efficient and batchable operations.
 The network layer is constructed to prevent DDoS amplification.
 4. **Healthy ecosystem** -- Roughtime includes mechanisms for ensuring "freshness" of clients and correctness of their implementations.
 The intent is to surface bugs quickly and mitigate abusive client practices[^4].